alipay/PainlessInferenceAcceleration/README.md

 python llama_example.py
 ```

-To evaluation speedup of `lookahead`, we can run the scrips in the path `benchmarks/`,
+To evaluation speedup of `lookahead`, we can run the scripts in the path `benchmarks/`,